web-ridge/gqlgen-sqlboiler/README.md

 - Use unsigned ints for foreign keys + ids.
 Otherwise converts will give compile errors.
   Unsigned ints for id's is allso recommended since it gives you twice as big id's and id's should not be negative anyway ;)

-## Case

-You have a personal project with a very big database and a 'Laravel API'.
-I want to be able to generate a new Golang GraphQL API for this project in no time.

 ## Examples

 More examples are welcome.
 Send a PR ;-)